Sewage sludge: European Union

-European legislation on dangerous substances has eliminated the production and marketing of some substances that have been of historic concern such as persistent organic micro-pollutants.
-The European Commission has said repeatedly that the "Directive on the protection of the environment, and in particular of the soil, when sewage sludge is used in agriculture" (86/278/EEC) has been very successful in that there have been no cases of adverse effect where it has been applied.

 The EC encourages the use of sewage sludge in agriculture because it conserves organic matter and completes nutrient cycles.
-Recycling of phosphate is regarded as especially important because the phosphate industry predicts that at the current rate of extraction the economic reserves will be exhausted in 100 or at most 250 years.
-Phosphate can be recovered with minimal capital expenditure as technology currently exists, but municipalities have little political will to attempt nutrient extraction, instead opting for a "take all the other stuff" mentality.

 European countries that joined the EU after 2004 favor landfills as a means of disposal for sewage sludge.
 In 2006, the predicted sewage sludge growth rate was 10 million tons of sewage sludge per year.
 This increase in the amount of sewage sludge accumulation in the EU can be due to the increase in the number of households that are connected to the sewage system.
-The EU has directives in place to encourage the use of sewage sludge in agriculture, in a way that will not harm the soil, humans, and the environment are not harmed.
+The EU has directives in place to encourage the use of sewage sludge in agriculture, in a way that the soil, humans, and the environment are not harmed.
 A guideline the EU has put into place it that sewage sludge should not be added to fruit and vegetable crops that are in season.
 In Austria, in order to dispose of the sewage sludge in a landfill, it must first be treated in a way that reduces its biological reactivity.
 Sweden no longer allows sewage sludge to be disposed in the land fills.
 In the EU, regulations regarding sewage sludge disposal differ because legislation regarding landfill disposal in not in the national regulations for the EU.